tymyrddin/purple/source/docs/ai-security/decision.md

 with a decision surface that is harder to inspect.
 Knowing that a classifier achieves 94% accuracy in production does not tell you where its boundaries are or how stable they are under adversarial pressure.

-## Why classifier failures look like variance
+## Classifier failures look like variance

 Rules fail in ways that are visible: the rule fires incorrectly, and there is an explicit condition to examine.
 Classifiers fail in ways that look like normal variance.
 A fraud case that scored below threshold